Speed Queen Top-Load Washer Transmission Oil Leak Repair Guide

 Many homeowners confuse motor capacitor failure with transmission issues because both prevent the drum from rotating.
 Here’s how to distinguish them:

 To test: Start a wash cycle and listen near the motor (not the transmission).
-If the motor hums without engaging, it’s the capacitor.
+If the motor hums without engaging, it’s likely the capacitor.
 If the motor runs normally but the drum doesn’t move, the issue is in the transmission or drive belt.

 How to Safely Test and Replace the Motor Capacitor